claus-codes/tutorials/README.md

 #### Task 1: Greeting function
-Modify the code from [Task 1 of Assignment 2: *"Hello world" with string interpolation*](#task-1-hello-world-with-string-interpolation).
+Modify the code from [Task 1 of Assignment 2: *"Hello world" with template literals*](#task-1-hello-world-with-string-interpolation).

 ##### Step 1
 > Write a new function `greet()` that accepts two parameters: